 MATERIAL AND METHODS

 The study was conducted in the Kaithal and Fatehabad districts of Haryana, India under the Department of Extension Education and Communication Management, I.C.
 College of Community Science, CCS Haryana Agricultural University, Hisar, Haryana, India.
 As per the research problem, rice is grown in 18 districts of Haryana state.
-Out of eighteen districts under rice productivity, the Kaithal and Fatehabad districts were selected randomly because it has a high area under rice crops.Kaithal district is also divided into seven community blocks.
+Out of the 18 districts under rice productivity, the Kaithal and Fatehabad districts were selected randomly because it has a high area under rice cultivation.Kaithal district is also divided into seven community blocks.
 Out of them Kalayat block was selected randomly for the present study.
 Fatehabad district is administratively divided into seven community blocks.
 Out of them Tohana block was selected randomly.
 A list of all villages in the selected block i.e., Tohana and Kalayat, was procured from the block headquarters.
 From each of the selected blocks, three sample villages were selected with a random sampling technique.
 Akanwali, Kullan and Bosti villages were randomly selected from the Tohana block and Kailram, Chausala and Balu villages were randomly selected from the Kalayat block.
 For the present study, a total sample of 240 paddy growers was taken by random sampling method (40 paddy growers from each village) for the final data collection and implementation of the objectives of the present study.
 The interview schedule was used to collect the required information from the respondents.
 After collecting the data from 240 respondents, they were transferred to the work table and tally sheet then processed, analyzed and subjected to randomly selected.
 The data were interpreted in the light of the objectives of the study.
 Henry Garrett's rank was used to explore the paddy growers' constraints.

 Henry Garret Ranking Technique